-Fix: Mouse Pointer Has Disappeared in Windows 8.1
+FIX: Mouse Pointer Has Disappeared in Windows 10, 8.1

-After upgrading from Windows 8 to Windows 8.1 users are facing various problems, and disappearance of the mouse cursor is just one of them.
-But don’t worry solving this problem is very easy, and you should not stress about it, because in this article, you, you’ll find a solution for your mouse cursor headaches.
+After upgrading from Windows 8 to Windows 8.1 or Windows 10 users are facing various problems, and the sudden disappearance of the mouse cursor is just one of them.
+But don’t worry solving this problem is very easy, and you should not stress about it, because in this article, you’ll find a solution for your mouse cursor issues.

-If Task Manager solution didn’t work for you, you can try to edit one registry entry.
+If the Task Manager solution didn’t work for you, you can try to edit one particular registry entry.
 Here is how you do it:

 - Click on Windows button + R at the same time to open the Run box.